ValeroM/weDJ/README.md

 }
 ```

-Returns a json obj with the lobby code created for the lobby
+Returns a json object with the lobby code created for the lobby

 ```json
 {